ilbers/isar/doc/user_manual.md

  $ bitbake multiconfig:qemuamd64-stretch:isar-image-base
 ```

+Variables may be used in `.wks.in` files; Isar will expand them and generate a regular `.wks` file before generating the disk image using `wic`.

 In order to run the EFI images with `qemu`, an EFI firmware is required and available at the following address:
 https://github.com/tianocore/edk2/tree/3858b4a1ff09d3243fea8d07bd135478237cb8f7